-In many instances owners are rewarding their dog’s bad behaviour without knowing it… even though most dog owners know that the best way to get a dog to do what you want is to reward them with something that they want (ie: a treat, a pat, praise or toy) at the time they are demonstrating the desired behaviour.
+Most dog owners will have learned at puppy school that the best way to get a dog to do what you want them to do is to reward them with something that they want (i.e.: a treat, a pat, praise or toy) at the time they are demonstrating the desired behaviour.

-By rewarding a dog at the time it is displaying a desired behaviour, dogs are able to learn what behaviour/actions have a good consequence, which reinforces it, and therefore makes it more likely to occur again in the future.
+By rewarding a dog at the exact moment they are displaying the behaviour or action you want them to, dogs are able to learn what behaviour/actions have a good consequence which reinforces that desired behaviour.
+And, anything that we reward and reinforce with a dog, makes it more likely to occur again in the future with more intensity and frequency.

 How owners inadvertently reinforce bad behaviour